Exhausting families of representations and spectra of pseudodifferential operators: Abstract

 \section{Abstract}

-A powerful tool in the spectral theory and the study of Fredholm conditions for (pseudo)differential operators is provided by families of representations of a naturally associated algebra of bounded operators.
-Motivated by this approach, we define the concept of an {\em exhausting family} of representations of a $C^*$-algebra $A$.
-Let $\maF$ be an exhausting family of representations of $A$.
-We have then that an abstract differential operator $D$ affiliated to $A$ is invertible if, and only if, $\phi(D)$ is invertible for all $\phi \in \maF$.
-This property characterizes exhausting families of representations.
-We provide necessary and sufficient conditions for a family of representations to be exhausting.
-If $A$ is a separable $C^*$-algebra, we show that a family $\maF$ of representations is exhausting if, and only if, every irreducible representation of $A$ is weakly contained in a representation $\phi \in \maF$.
-However, this result is not true, in general, for non-separable $C^*$-algebras.
+Families of representations of suitable Banach algebras provide a powerful tool in the study of the spectral theory of (pseudo)differential operators and of their Fredholmness.
+We introduce the new concept of an exhausting family of representations of a $C\sp{\ast}$-algebra $A$.
+An {\em exhausting family} of representations of a $C\sp{\ast}$-algebra $A$ is a set $\maF$ of representations of $A$ with the property that every irreducible representation of $A$ is weakly contained in some $\phi \in \maF$.
+An exhausting family $\maF$ of representations of $A$ has the property that \dlp $a \in A$ is invertible if, and if, $\phi(a)$ is invertible for any $\phi \in \maF$.\drp\ Consequently, the spectrum of $a$ is given by $\Spec(a) = \cup_{\phi \in \maF} \Spec(\phi(a))$.
+In other words, every exhausting family of representations is invertibility sufficient, a concept introduced by Roch in {\em Algebras of approximation sequences: structure of fractal algebras} (2003).
+We prove several properties of exhausting families and we provide necessary and sufficient conditions for a family of representations to be exhausting.
+Using results of Ionescu and Williams (Indiana Univ.
+Math.
+J. 2009), we show that the regular representations of amenable, second countable, locally compact groupoids with a Haar system form an exhausting family of representations.
+If $A$ is a separable $C\sp{\ast}$-algebra, we show that a family $\maF$ of representations of $A$ is exhausting if, and only if, it is invertibility sufficient.
+However, this result is not true, in general, for non-separable $C\sp{\ast}$-algebras.
+With an eye towards applications, we extend our results to the case of unbounded operators.
 A typical application of our results is to parametric families of differential operators arising in the analysis on manifolds with corners, in which case we recover the fact that a parametric operator $P$ is invertible if, and only if, its Mellin transform $\hat P(\tau)$ is invertible, for all $\tau \in \RR\sp{n}$.
-The paper is written to be accessible to non-specialists in $C\sp{*}$-algebras.
+In view of possible applications, we have tried to make this paper accessible to non-specialists in $C\sp{\ast}$-algebras.